If I'm wrong, please correct

 - Debate and Switch: Glasses or contacts?
 More of an issue than one might think, because Daria equates wearing contacts permanently with being shallow, as she'd be wearing them because she really cares about her appearance and how people think of her.
 The debate gets discarded when the contacts irritate Daria's eyes so much that she can't stand having them in, and has to go back to the glasses.

 - Decade-Themed Party: In "Life in the Past Lane", Jane is dating a guy, Nathan, who is obsessed with swing dancing and the styles and manners of The '40s.
-They go to a dance party and to a drive-by cinema meeting centred around said decade.
+They go to a dance party and to a drive-in theater meeting centered around said decade.

 - Dirty Old Man: The show routinely made light of the fact that teenage girls (specifically Brittany, Quinn, and Tiffany) are constantly getting hit on by middle-aged men who know that the girls are not even old enough to vote.